 Scenes from the movie Trading Places are not only iconic but also quite beautifully directed.

 It’s a clear portrayal of what the real stockers must feel when luck favors them.
-The notion of success and happiness is depicted with so much authenticity that you will feel their emotions.
+The

 The Big Short